cilliagustin/first-project-portfolio/README.md

 ### Features
 #### Loader
-in order to provide a smooth transition when the versions are changed a loader was created. this occupies 100% of the pages height and with and has a fixed positioning blocking all the screen while the new styling for the page is loaded.
+In order to provide a smooth transition when the versions are changed a loader was created. this occupies 100% of the pages height and width and has a fixed positioning blocking all the screen while the new styling for the page is loaded.
 <details>
 <summary>See loader</summary>